Expert Handyman Lawn Care Tips: Master Fertilization for Lush Lawns & Gardens

 Safety Precautions When Handling Fertilizer

-• Wear Gloves and Masks: Minimize skin contact and inhalation.
+Wear Gloves and Masks: Protect yourself by minimizing skin contact and inhalation of fertilizer particles.

 Mastering Garden Fertilization